niklasbuschmann/contrast/training.md

 #### Deep Learning based segmentation using [StarDist](https://imagej.net/plugins/stardist)
 Select your original image and run the command: <code>Plugins › StarDist › StarDist 2D</code>
   In the follow up menu, choose Model: <code>Versatile (fluorescent nuclei)</code> and click on the <code>Set optimized thresholds</code> button at the bottom.
 Keep other settings as deafult.
-Click on OK.
+Click OK.
 A segmentation label image will be generated with the nuclei ROIs added to the ROI Manager.

 ---